newton_polynomial#

 • the underlying multi-index sets are equal, and

-• the underlying grid instances are equal, and
+• the underlying grid instances are equal (including the underlying domains and multi-index sets), and

 • the coefficients of the polynomials are equal.